kevin4Kin/kin-web-dev-docs/docs/documentation/ios-sdk.md

 - **Callback parameter**: a completion handler is passed as a parameter to the method.
 - **Promise**: a `Promise` object is returned by the method.
 The `Promise` class comes with the Kin Util library which is included in the SDK.
 Promises are a way to simplify asynchronous programming and make asynchronous method calls composable.

-`KinAccount`'s status using the completion parameter:
+Obtain `KinAccount` status using the completion parameter:
 ```swift
 func status(completion: @escaping (AccountStatus?, Error?) -> Void)
 ```

-`KinAccount`'s status using promises:
+Obtain `KinAccount` status using promises:

 ```swift
 func status() -> Promise<AccountStatus>